auberginehill/get-installed-windows-updates/README.md

                     Display the help file.</li>
                 <p>
                     <li><p><code>Set-ExecutionPolicy remotesigned</code><br />
-                    This command is altering the Windows PowerShell rights to enable script execution.
+                    This command is altering the Windows PowerShell rights to enable script execution for the default (LocalMachine) scope.
 Windows PowerShell has to be run with elevated rights (run as an administrator) to actually be able to change the script execution properties.
-The default value is "<code>Set-ExecutionPolicy restricted</code>".</p>
+The default value of the default (LocalMachine) scope is "<code>Set-ExecutionPolicy restricted</code>".</p>
                         <p>Parameters:
                                 <ol>
                                     <table>